Open-EO/openeo-udf/docs/index.rst

 Using the UDF command line tool
 -------------------------------

-The python3 reference implementation provides a command line tool to run a UDF on raster images that are supported by GDAL.
-At the moment only GeoTiff files are tested.
-The command line tool allows to run any UDF on a list or multi-band GeoTiff files.
-The command line tool has a simple help interface:
+The python3 reference implementation provides a command line tool to run an UDF on raster images that are supported by GDAL and/or vector files support by OGR.
+The command line tool has a help interface with examples that run on test data available in the OpenEO UDF repository:

     .. code-block:: bash